Halo (franchise): Halo: Nightfall

-On April 3, 2014, it was announced that Ridley Scott and his production company, Scott Free Productions, were working on a Halo digital feature alongside 343 Industries and Xbox Entertainment Studios; Scott would be the executive producer, with David W. Zucker and Sergio Mimica-Gezzan as the directors.
+On April 3, 2014, it was announced that Ridley Scott and his production company, Scott Free Productions, were working on a Halo digital movie alongside 343 Industries and Xbox Entertainment Studios; Scott would be the executive producer, with David W. Zucker and Sergio Mimica-Gezzan as the directors.
 The feature was expected to follow the same format as Machinima's Halo 4: Forward Unto Dawn.
 On June 9, 2014, it was announced at E3 2014 that the feature, titled Halo: Nightfall, would be included with Halo: The Master Chief Collection at its November 2014 launch.
 The feature introduces a new character to the franchise, Agent Jameson Locke, played by actor Mike Colter; Nightfall is considered to be his origin story.
 Locke is one of the Spartans portrayed on the cover art and plays a large role in the series.
 On July 24, 2014, 343 Industries released the first trailer for the feature.

 Halo: Nightfall is available to watch through Halo Channel, an application for the Xbox One, Windows 8.1 and Windows Phone.
 On March 16, 2015, the series became available to stream, download, and buy on physical disc.